China’s Development Strategy

 In earlier stages of development in the past, China imported foreign technology by joint ventures with foreign companies, buying or stealing the technology, and then trying to improve on it.
 No longer.
 Foreign direct investment (FDI) has turned negative.
 Now, more and more, China originates the technology and then rapidly develops it.
 Many of the new technologies are interrelated and can be applied to other products and markets.
 After rapid development because of fierce competition at home, the surviving companies have high market share at home and may become major exporters.

 The outstanding example is electric vehicles.
-China is the world’s largest producer of electric vehicles (EVs).
+Before EVs, China had the largest internal combustion car industry in the world.
+BYD began as a battery company, part of the largest battery industry in the world.
+BYD is now the largest EV company in China; two other large firms are switching from producing gas-powered cars.
+China is now the world’s largest producer of electric vehicles (EVs).
 It is also the world’s largest market as EVs are rapidly replacing gas-powered cars.
-China also has a large program testing robotaxis in 50 cities.
+Chinese EVs also contain the

 Chinese companies are beginning to export electric vehicles.
 Effectively banned in the U.S. and somewhat restricted in Europe by high tariffs, Chinese companies are concentrating on markets in Southeast Asia and Latin America.
 For example, Chinese EV companies have built three assembly plants in Brazil, two of which are former Mercedes and Ford plants, and one in Thailand.
 In 2026, Chinese EV companies intend to build plants in Hungary, Turkey, and Indonesia.
+Exports are increasingly the driver of growth for Chinese EV firms.

 One weakness in China’s development strategy is the government’s reluctance to close companies and reduce overcapacity.
 In older industries, state-owned companies account for much of the production.
 This policy becomes a barrier to progress when an existing technology is replaced by a new technology, as is the case of automobiles.
 Similar problems might arise when fossil fuel companies, especially coal, are replaced by renewable energy companies.
 The national government is politically sensitive to the social and political instability caused by unemployment.
 Plus, local governments fight to keep open unprofitable companies and coal mines.